ART COLLECTION OF UKRAINIAN MASTERS

 YURI YUROVSKY COLLECTION

-During period from 1930s to 1990s Yuri Yurovsky begins to collect drawings and paintings of his artist friends.
-Carefully, for several decades he gather a collection of museum quality.
+During the period from the 1930s to the 1990s, Yuri Yurovsky began collecting drawings and paintings by his artist friends.
+Carefully, over several decades, he assembled a collection of museum-quality works.

 Yuri Yurovsky – Artist and Art Collector (1913–2008)

-Yuri Yurovsky was a distinguished Ukrainian artist and art collector, born in Kyiv in 1913.
-He worked prolifically from the 1930s through the 1990s and was part of the older generation of Kievan/Soviet artists of the twentieth century.
+Yuri Yurovsky was a distinguished Ukrainian artist and collector, born in Kyiv in 1913.
+He worked prolifically from the 1930s through the 1990s and belonged to the older generation of Kievan/Soviet artists of the twentieth century.
 Renowned as a landscape painter and an exceptional colorist, Yurovsky was also a master of still life.
 Many regarded him as one of the finest colorists of his time.
-For Yurovsky, nature—Mother Earth herself—was his true destiny and enduring muse.
+For Yurovsky, nature—Mother Earth herself—was his true calling and enduring muse.

 The well-known artist Tatiana Bruni, a close friend of Yurovsky, once said: